 Managing Depression Among Residents

-This indicates the percentage of patients who are exhibiting signs of depression.
+This tells you the percentage of patients showing signs of depression.

 Appropriate Vaccine Usage